 is to serve as a living sign of Christ’s saving presence in the heart of the city…

-…by celebrating liturgy as the source and summit of our faith, and proving ongoing opportunity for participation in the sacramental life of the church.
+…by celebrating liturgy as the source and summit of our faith, and providing ongoing opportunity for participation in the sacramental life of the church.

 …by providing an atmosphere of welcome, warmth, and beauty for assembly, reflection and prayer for all people.